 Plywood and OSB are largely considered the best wall sheathing choices because of their overall abilities to hold fasteners well, create a strong bond between studs, and provide some thermal advantages.
 The “big two” aren't the only selections available however.
 Structural fiberboard is one such option.
 This engineered product is made by grinding wood chips and other lumber waste and combining them all together with wax and resin.
 The finish is very uniform, and there are no knots or even grains as you'd find in “real” wood.
 The product is not as dense as wood, though it is more thermally resistant and much more dimensionally stable (resistant to expansion and contraction) than wood products – and in most cases it is much more affordable.
 Unfortunately, it is not as strong as wood, either, and thus won't hold fasteners as well or provide much structural integrity between studs.
 Additional wall bracing may be required.

 Structural fiberboard is less dense but more thermally resistant than wood panels.
-Though considered "structural," these panels may required additional bracing to meet local building codes (courtesy of Home Depot).
+Though considered "structural," these panels may required additional bracing to meet local building codes (Source: Home Depot).

 The use of diagonal tongue-and-groove (T&G) wood boards was standard practice for sheathing until after World War II, but it has waned since then.
 Solid wood sheathing is still a good (if pricey) choice to offer the best structural support, however.
 The boards are the best way to tie the header to the footer on a wall, not to mention the wall studs to each other – something to consider for houses in storm-prone areas such as Florida house plans.
 Diagonal tongue & groove boards are also extremely durable – the spruce, fir, or pine boards are more resistant to rot and swelling than OSB.
 They provide a very strong fastening surface as well.

 Solid-wood T&G boards (usually 1x6s or 1x8s) are best nailed diagonally across studs when used as sheathing.
-This technique provides the most structural strength across the framed wall (courtesy of Green Building Advisor).
+This technique provides the most structural strength across the framed wall.

 “Rigid foam,” as it's often known in the industry, may be made from polystyrene or polyisocyanurate.
 It is most frequently used for increased insulation on the exterior of the home because it eliminates the thermal bridge between the studs and wood sheathing.
 To get the most from installing foam board as sheathing, most contractors apply it directly over the OSB or plywood and then fasten the siding through it.
 Using a combination of wood panel and foam gives you better thermal protection (higher initial cost but more energy savings over time) and an adequate form of bracing from stud to stud.
 Foam board can actually be installed without any OSB or plywood at all, fastened directly to the stud.
 But this method will require some sort of bracing (let-in 1x4s, L-profile straps, inset panels, etc.) between studs.
 Using foam board alone as sheathing usually isn't recommended in high wind areas or where the interior surface of the product might drop below the dew point in the winter.

-Polystyrene or polyisocyanurate foam boards, though normally applied over plywood or OSB panels for additional insulation, may be installed by themselves – but additional bracing will be required for structural stability (courtesy of Home Construction Improvement).
+Polystyrene or polyisocyanurate foam boards, though normally applied over plywood or OSB panels for additional insulation, may be installed by themselves – but additional bracing will be required for structural stability (Source: Owens Corning).